-Experience: When I graduated college, I went to work for IBM/Lotus.
+Experience: A short story: when I graduated MIT, I went to work for IBM/Lotus.
 Then I was one of the first hires at Contact Networks, where I built a large part of the product and helped grow the team and business.
 Thomson Reuters acquired the company in 2007.
-Now I'm Co-founder and CTO of Zensight.
+I cofounded an AI startup called Zensight that helped sales reps customize their messaging to enhance sales.
+In December 2017, we sold the company to Seismic, where I work now.
+Between all those, I've done a lot of consulting.

 Position: I've been the only coder on a project, working late into the night fueled by caffeine, and I've been the architect for a team, orchestrating development cycles and drawing pretty system design box diagrams.
 And a few things in between.

-Scope: I'm a full stack software engineer: I work on everything from database schemas, to application middleware, to business logic, to user experience, to UI implementation.
+Scope: I work on everything from database schemas, to application middleware, to business logic, to user experience, to UI implementation, to product planning.
 Though as you can see from this page, I'm not the world's best graphic designer.

 Specialties: A long list of programming languages, platforms, tools, and patterns goes here.
 I know enough of them to know I can learn the ones I don't.

-I'm leading a team in building Zensight, a predictive analytics tool that helps sales reps sell more by identifying the content that's most likely to advance their sales objectives.
+I lead a team building Zensight, a predictive analytics tool that helps sales reps sell more by identifying the content that's most likely to advance their sales objectives.
 The product uses a combination of machine learning techniques, near-realtime data processing, and a simple, slick UI.
-It's built with Clojure, Storm, AWS, React, and elbow grease.
+It's built with Clojure, ClojureScript, AWS, React, and elbow grease.

 September 2011 - October 2012